The Best Early Access Strategy Games04 Apr 2019 0

 Players build a small ragtag band of weekend warriors into a sprawling army of highly-trained, heavily-armed veterans via roaming fractured fictional lands.
 The flavour is as mentioned, a sort of pastiche of the former Yugoslavia.
 Bands of armed brigands and the forces of powerful factions vie for control over any number of settlements, forming the targets and prizes of enterprising raiders.

-Each settlement can be developed to increase revenue, bolster defense, increase trading options and harbour defense squads.
+Each settlement can be developed to increase revenue, bolster the defence, increase trading options and harbour defence squads.
 Once there's a contact, either in the field or at a settlement, the game switches to a very robust, very tactical first-person shooter.
 Players assume command and, while getting their hands dirty via Freeman's impactful gunplay, can command as many friendly AI troops as their current stats support.
 It's thrilling stuff, standing toe-to-toe with the likes of ArmA.

 Freeman is an easy recommendation, even for the Early Access-shy.
 Despite already being feature-rich, it receives a consistent barrage of updates from its tireless developers.
 One of the best and most ambitious tactical strategies in the mix.